Botox and Fillers

 In tension headaches it probably works by relaxing muscles.
 In migraine headaches it probably works by preventing the facial muscles from triggering headaches.

 Some insurance companies have begun to pay for this form of treatment.
 Many still do not.
 If you live in Utah or the surrounding area you may call (801)363-3356 and our insurance authorization person can provide you with more information.

 Botox for excess sweating (hyperhidrosis)

-Dr. Anderson performs injections for sweaty armpits, hands, and feet and have found it to be very effective in most patients.
+Dr. Oberg performs injections for sweaty armpits, hands, and feet and have found it to be very effective in most patients.

 Botox blocks the nerve impulse to the sweat gland so that the nerve cannot stimulate sweating.
 The sweat duct and the nerve lie more superficial than the muscle so the injections for sweating are performed in a more superficial location.

 The injections are typically repeated two times yearly.